 Online schooling programs are becoming more and more accessible, providing students great flexibility in earning a degree.
 The ability to access schoolwork and classes online whenever schedules permit, allows students to earn an income or to juggle a family while still going to school.

-Here are the Best Online Accounting Degree Programs in 2018
+Here are the Best Accounting Degree Programs of 2018

 1. Penn State World Campus

 Penn State World Campus is the official online program offered in connection with the University of Penn State.
-The University offers a Bachelor in Science Business Administration with an 18 credit emphasis in Accounting for a deeper understanding of financial accounting and managerial accounting, taxation, auditing, and systems and controls.
+The University offers a Bachelor of Science in business administration with an 18 credit emphasis in accounting for a deeper understanding of financial accounting and managerial accounting, taxation, auditing, and systems and controls.
 Penn State’s same renowned professors who teach on-campus classes will teach the courses offered online.
 Students are required to earn 120 credits to graduate.
 Penn State offers extensive financial aid options.
 The Association to Advance Collegiate Schools of Business recognizes this as a top accounting program.

 2. The University of Memphis